topikachu/ev3dev/Loading-A-Driver-Module.md

 * ev3dev,
 * ev3dev_ui for LEDs, and
 * ev3dev_pwm for motors
 are loaded.

-Then the folder /sys/devices/platform/ev3dev/ should be visible.
+Then the folder ```/sys/devices/platform/ev3dev/``` should be available.
+See [Examples Using EV3DEV](https://github.com/mindboards/ev3dev/wiki/Examples-Using-EV3DEV).